jockyeving/Electricity-Theft-Detection/README.md

 # Electricity-Theft-Detection

-Used datased is available at:\n https://github.com/henryRDlab/ElectricityTheftDetection/blob/master/README.md
+Used datased is available at:
+https://github.com/henryRDlab/ElectricityTheftDetection/blob/master/README.md